 What happens if my dog eats a cigarette butt?
 It’s probably no surprise to find that your dog has at some point eaten a cigarette butt from the floor.

-Many tobacco products actually have food like smell with many of them tasting like menthol or mint.
-Still, the real problem arises from the ingredient, nicotine, that is found in many types of tobacco products, and cigarettes.
+Many tobacco products actually have food like smell, many of them tasting like menthol or mint.
+Still, the real problem arises from nicotine, found in many types of tobacco products and cigarettes.

 Nicotine is hazardous to our pets.
 When a person smokes a cigarette, most of the nicotine has been drawn up into the cigarette filter, so when this butt is discarded on the ground, it has a higher concentration of toxins, up to 25% of the total in the cigarette.

 Nicotine is toxic for dogs

 If you’ve ever smoked a cigarette yourself, you could have experienced a nauseous feeling after the first puff – this is a direct result of nicotine poisoning.
 Over time, the human body will build up an immunity to the effects of nicotine, but a dog does not.
 Just eating one or two butts from a cigarette has the capability of killing a dog!
 It only needs 5mg of nicotine per 1 pound of your dog’s weight to be poisonous.
 A cigarette butt can easily contain between 4 and 8 mg of nicotine, and if you own a small dog under 10 pounds in weight, the effect of eating just two cigarette butts can be fatal.